So you’ve just got a brand new Oculus Quest, congratulations! But what are the best Oculus Quest apps to sideload?

 If you own a Quest and a PC copy of Half-Life, then you owe it to yourself to try this.
 Yes, it is possible to play the entirety of Valve’s celebrated first-person shooter inside your Quest.
 That includes swinging your crowbar like you were Gordon Freeman himself.
 You haven’t really experienced VR until you’ve had a headcrab jump in your face.

 Better yet, Lambada1VR continues to refine its existing support.
 In fact, it recently added support for the excellent Blue Shift expansion.
-This is the best place to get your Half-Life VR fix whilst we wait for an official game.

 An important note, however, is that this sideloaded app is only for the engine itself, and you will need to own a copy of Half-Life from Steam and place it in the correct folder for installation alongside the engine mod.